hlomphosibeko/lins-api/README.md

 * When I access the app, before I signin or click any button I get the below errors on dev tools.
 The default profile image is not readable.
 Please see image below:

 ![Dev Tools](readme.docs/console.png)

+## User Stories
+* <strong>View Profile Page:</strong> This user story is to allow users to view other users profiles.
+This user story was indeed fulfilled.
+* <strong>Edit Posts:</strong> This user story allows users to edit their posts.
+But another user is restricted from editing another users profile or post.
+* <strong>Display Posts Lists:</strong>

 ## Deployement